How to start investing with just ₹1,000/Month or ₹10,000/Month?

 Wealth accumulation takes time.
 But do you know how it begins?
 The secret is to start small and be disciplined.
-Mutual funds make this easy through SIPs (Systematic Investment Plans).
+Mutual funds make this easy through SIPs.
+The full form of SIPs is Systematic Investment Plans.

 You can invest as little as ₹1,000 or ₹10,000 per month and could still build a sizable corpus.
 But how?
 Your money grows through compounding, where you earn returns on your returns.